LiaScript/docs/README.md

                                --{{1}}--
 When you click onto the classroom button, you should be presented with the classroom settings, where you have to choose one backend service.
 We would prefer to use [GunDB](https://gun.eco).
-Some services like [Beaker](https://beakerbrowser.com) require you to run your course from another browser or you will have different settings.
+Some services like [Beaker](https://beakerbrowser.com) require you to run your course from another browser, or you will have different settings.

           {{1-2}}
 ![Classroom Settings](img/classroom2.png)